Planning A Backyard Butterfly Garden

 - Butterflies require sunlight to warm their wings for flight.
 Plant tall species at the back of your flower beds and at adjoining property lines to create more sun areas and windbreaks.
 Planting compatible trees, shrubs, and flowers by their needs for moisture/dryness or sun/shade offers shelter, shade, and wind protection for caterpillars and butterflies.
 By mimicking nature's natural designs you can provide a living refuge for caterpillars and butterflies to reside.

 - Shallow sand puddles for drinking and pulling up minerals is essential for butterflies.
-Typically butterflies will only feed in the sun and providing flat surfaces for the butterflies to rest and bask in the sun provide better habitat for butterflies that may come into your yard.
+Typically butterflies will only feed in the sun.
+Like wise providing flat surfaces for the butterflies to rest and bask in the sun provide better habitat for butterflies that may come into your yard.
 Adding decorative stones can be an easy way to add surface area for butterflies as well as keeping the look and layout of your yard or garden decorative and functional.
 As butterflies cannot drink from open water it is necessary to provide these wet puddles for drinking.

 - Plants and butterflies have evolved to mutually benefit from each other.
 Many plants advertise their nectar with fragrance yet others entice butterflies by providing convenient landing platforms.
 Flowers benefit when the butterflies move pollen from female to male flowers resulting in new plants.

-Attracting Butterflies of North America
+Attracting Butterflies of North America:

-Pipevine Swallowtail: Feeds solely on Pipevines none of which are native to Wisconsin.
+-Pipevine Swallowtail: Feeds solely on Pipevines none of which are native to Wisconsin.
 In recent years sightings in Madison and Milwaukee have been made, mainly associated with the plantings of Dutchmans Pipevine.

-Zebra Heliconian: Feeds on nectar and pollen from lantana and shepherd's needle primarily.
+-Zebra Heliconian: Feeds on nectar and pollen from lantana and shepherd's needle primarily.
 Lives in tropical hammocks and on the edges of fields.

-California Sister: Primarily comes to mud and rotting fruit, however will occasionally come to flowers in fall months.
+-California Sister: Primarily comes to mud and rotting fruit, however will occasionally come to flowers in fall months.
 Can be found throughout California, Oregon, and Washington often along edges of woods and small streams.

-Gulf Fritillary: Feeds on nectar lantana, cordia's, shepherd's needle, and others.
+-Gulf Fritillary: Feeds on nectar lantana, cordia's, shepherd's needle, and others.
 Found in city gardens, open fields, and pastures.